 The Museum’s film department programs all public screenings in the two theaters and off-site Museum screenings.
 Before sending any materials, please make an initial inquiry by sending an email to firstname.lastname@example.org.
 Invitation-only private screenings (for which no admission may be charged) may be arranged by sending an email to email@example.com.

-The Museum is able to present more than 500 presidential campaign commercials from 1952 through 2008 in streaming video format on its website for no fee.
+The Museum presents more than 500 presidential campaign commercials from 1952 through 2008 in streaming video format on its website for no fee.
 At this time the Museum cannot distribute this material on DVD or other video formats for private or educational use.

 The Museum is available for private events including corporate gatherings, conferences, receptions, screenings, and birthday parties.
 For more information, please view the "Private Events" section of this website.